 Manuel Neuer revolutionized the goalkeeper’s role by positioning himself higher on the pitch and actively participating in the game.
 Thanks to his technical abilities and his ease with the ball, it isn’t rare to see him venture outside of his surface.

-Amongst his numerous trophies, he has won the 2014 World Cup with Germany, the 2013 champion’s league with the Bayern along with a ton of national titles.
+Amongst his numerous trophies, he has won the 2014 World Cup with Germany, the 2013 and 2020 European Champion’s League with the Bayern along with a ton of national titles.

 At the time of writing, Manuel Neuer is still playing for both the German national team and the Bayern Munich.
 He is still building his own legacy amongst these legendary goalkeepers and could very well move up in these rankings in the years to come.